laradock/laradock/README.md

 <a name="Common-Aliases"></a>
 <br>
 ### Common Terminal Aliases
-When you start your docker container, Laradock will copy the `aliases.sh` file located in the `laradock/workspace` directory and add sourcing to the container `~/.bashrc` file.
+When you start your docker container, LaraDock will copy the `aliases.sh` file located in the `laradock/workspace` directory and add sourcing to the container `~/.bashrc` file.

 You are free to modify the `aliases.sh` as you see fit, adding your own aliases (or function macros) to suit your requirements.